itsToggle/plex_debrid/README.md

 >  - The script tries its best to avoid downloading unwanted (e.g. sample) files.
 If samples still show up on plex, you can create a .plexignore file and add it to the mounts parent directory (more info [here](https://support.plex.tv/articles/201381883-special-keyword-file-folder-exclusion/)).
 >  - The Plex Watchlist of your specified users will polled for changes every 5 seconds, which is when it will try to find newly added content.
 >  - The Plex Watchlist will be updated entirely every 30 minutes, which is when it will try to find newly released episodes from watchlisted series.
 This is only done every 30 minutes, because building the whole watchlist can take more than a minute, depending on the amount of shows you have in there.
->  - If you dont want to download a specific episode or season of a show, navigate to that show in the discovery feature and mark the episodes/seasons that you want to ignore as 'watched'.
-The watch status inside the discovery feature is not connected to the watch status inside your libraries (by default).
->  - When some plex watchlisted content could repeatedly not be downloaded, it will be marked as 'watched' in the Discovery feature of the first specified user.
-This will cause the scraper to ignore the content, until its marked as 'unwatched' again.
->  - You can connect plex_debrid to trakt.tv to get more accurate release dates and times for your content.
+>  - You can connect plex_debrid to trakt.tv to get more accurate release dates and times for your content, without needing to actually monitor any of your trakt content.
->  - You can explore and remove ignored content in the main menu.
 >
 ></details>
 >